 These fluctuations can damage your devices whether you have a surge protector or not.
 Therefore, you will need a power conditioner that converts dirty power into clean power and keeps your devices safe from surges.

 As mentioned earlier, these power managers don’t come cheap.
 But they are worth it because they protect your electronics from power surges and electrical noise.

 If you don’t protect your devices, these interferences and fluctuations can seriously damage all your devices.
 And imagine what cost you will have to bear then?

 So investing in a power source to keep your expensive electronics and appliances, such as your home theater system, is not a wrong move by any stretch of the imagination.
 These home theater systems are not cheap either.

-And if you add the prices of other electronics in your home, the overall costs pile up pretty fast.
+And if you add the prices of other electronics in your home, the overall costs pile up.
 So it is better to use a power conditioner and keep these devices safe in your home.
 And this is especially the case if you have to deal with voltage fluctuations pretty frequently.

 You must remember that you don’t need a power manager for your home theater if you don’t notice any electricity noises in your speakers.
 Most people connect their home theater with a power conditioner for effective cable management, electrical safety, and reducing line noise.